 Step 6.
 Double-click "ATI Catalyst Control Center".
 Click "View", select "CrossFireXTM", and then check the item "Enable CrossFireXTM".
-Select the option according to the total GPU number on the Radeon graphics cards.
-Click "Apply".
+Select "2 GPUs" and click "Apply" (if you install two Radeon graphics cards).
+Select "3 GPUs" and click "OK" (if you install three Radeon graphics cards).

-Although you have selected the option "Enable CrossFire^{TM"}, the CrossFireXTM function may not work actually.
+Although you have selected the option "Enable CrossFireTM", the CrossFireXTM function may not work actually.
 Your computer will automatically reboot.
-After restarting your computer, please confirm whether the option "Enable CrossFire^{TM"} in "ATI Catalyst Control Center" is selected or not; if not, please select it again, and then you are able to enjoy the benefit of CrossFireXTM feature.
+After restarting your computer, please confirm whether the option "Enable CrossFireTM" in "ATI Catalyst Control Center" is selected or not; if not, please select it again, and then you are able to enjoy the benefit of CrossFireXTM feature.